HospitalRun/planning/Requirements/v1_0/Operative-Plan.md

 ### Summary

-#### *Doctor:* Plans a surgery for a patient
+#### *Doctor:* Planing a surgery for a patient
-#### *Doctor:* Reviews a patient who is going to have surgery
+#### *Doctor:* Reviewing a patient who is going to have surgery
-#### *Doctor:* Completes an operation

-#### When: A new patient arrives in the clinic (Receptionist)
+#### When: A planning an operation for a patient (Doctor)

 **I want to:**

-1. Quickly capture their essential demographic information.
-2. Choose their visit type
+1. Verify the Diagnosis
+2. Describe the operation overall
-3. Choose the doctor they will be seeing
+3. Select the procedures to be performed
-4. Note if they had an appt or are a walk-in
+4. Schedule the operation date and time, if possible
+5. Make additional notes

-**So I can:** Quickly add them to the clinic waiting list for that day.
+**So I can:** Capture the surgical plan for the patient with the diagnosis

-Notes:

-1. Essential Demographic info means a subset of the full demographic set of fields.
-2. If patient had an appointment, it is now fulfilled, and a new visit created from the appt.
-3. Patients with appts are somehow differentiated from walk-ins
+***

+#### When: Reviewing a patient who is going to have surgery (Doctor)

+**I want to:**

+1. Locate the patient and the operation plan
+2. Review and update the plan elements as needed
+3. Save the updated plan

+**So I can:** Ensure the plan is accurate and up-to-date.

 ***

 ### Data Elements